 Featuring the portrait of Queen Elizabeth II along with the issue date, the other side of the coin features a royal crown containing the English Rose, a Scottish thistle, Northern Irish Shamrock, and Welsh leek.

 The coin is a part of the 2017 series that appears segmented with a fluted rim.
 The colour is silver and gold.
-The actual value is approximately $0.69.
+This queen Elizabeth coin worth is approximately $0.69.

 Why Do We Have Coins With Queen Elizabeth Inscribed?